psylinse/stream-hubspot-chat-transcript/README.md

 HUBSPOT_API_KEY=your HubSpot API key here
 ```

-### Step 2: Webhook Setup
+## Step 2: Webhook Setup

 ### What are webhooks?

 If you’re new to [webhooks](https://zapier.com/blog/what-are-webhooks/), here’s a quick explanation of how they work.
 Webhooks are like push notifications between apps.
 Before webhooks, backend services had to poll one another to react to updates or changes.
 The concept of pushing events came along and the responsibility was inverted.
 Instead of polling, the consuming service simply waits to be notified of an event.
-The event producing app is configured to send an HTTP POST, containging the event's data, to the specified URL.
+The event producing app is configured to send an HTTP POST, containing the event's data, to the specified URL.
 The consumer listens and processes events at that URL.
 Stream’s webhooks can alert your app about anything that happens in a Stream Chat.
-This tutorial's app uses Stream’s webhooks to push new messages to our backend, and our backend uses that information appropriately.
+This tutorial's app uses Stream’s webhooks to push new messages to our backend, and our backend uses that information to HubSpot.

 ### Setting up a Stream webhook

 Stream offers a lot of depth and versatility in its webhooks.
 To start using them, let's first tell the Stream where to send webhook events.
 Stream’s webhooks require a publicly routable URL to communicate with.
 This project runs off a `localhost`, so we need to somehow make our localhost address accessible.
 We’ll use [ngrok](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e) to create a secure, temporarily public address for our backend.
 If you already have a public URL running, you can skip the `ngrok` steps and just set up an endpoint URL there.

-## ngrok setup
+### ngrok setup

 1. [Register for a free ngrok account](https://dashboard.ngrok.com/get-started/setup) and download the software.
    *if you prefer to use Homebrew to install ngrok, use the following terminal command: `Brew cask install ngrok`.